connectedhealthcities/connectedhealthcities/north-east-and-north-cumbria/care-pathway-durham-planned-and-unplanned-care.md

 d) CHC showcasing events were very useful in sharing the work that was going on between project teams.
 Future projects within a programme may benefit from coming together earlier in the programme to raise awareness of crossover and shared problems – which would improve collaborative working, problem solving and lead to efficiencies.
 It could also potentially generate further collaborations and grant applications.

 e) Potential future work to develop a regional picture would need an NHS/external organisation to bring together support and champion the benefits.
-Greta North Care Record (GNCR) developments could facilitate work of this type for future projects, providing a platform and establishing a trusted process.
+Great North Care Record (GNCR) developments could facilitate work of this type for future projects, providing a platform and establishing a trusted process.

 f) Working with a consultant who has experience in the NHS organisations, and has the appropriate contacts and manages the links between the project team and collaborative partners from an external point of view has been key for this project.
 Future projects may well wish to consider replicating this model.